-We were neighbors, so we would go to our rooftops and look at each other from far away.
-He would turn on his favorite songs and we would listen to music together—on our separate roofs.
+We were neighbours, so we would go to our rooftops and look at each other from far away.
+He would turn on his favourite songs and we would listen to music together—on our separate roofs.

 We developed this relationship for a year and a half, but we grew really close during the last three months before his death.
 Our families also had gotten closer during the war.
 There was much love between people in our village because only a few families were left—everyone else had fled.

 One day, I heard Karam’s mother’s screaming.
 I ran to their house immediately, half dressed, and I saw him there lying in his mother’s lap—dead.
 His parents told me that Karam was trying to save a man wounded in an attack, but couldn’t pull him to safety.
 A sniper shot Karam in the head.

 I wanted to hug him, to smell his scent for the last time, but I couldn’t.
 I regret it to this day, not hugging him then.
 I just looked at him, looked into his eyes.
 There was a tear, as if stuck in the corner of his eye.
 I didn’t cry.
 I wanted to scream but couldn’t.
 After they took him away, I cried so much.

 During our last conversations, he told me again and again that he felt like those were his last days, and if anything happened to him before we could marry, that I should move on.

 Karam was killed in January 2013.
 My family and I moved to Jordan later that year when the airstrikes and attacks escalated.
 At the beginning of the war, we used to escape from one place to another within Syria, but we decided to leave Syria altogether.
 We could not bear it anymore.